lelegard/cryptobench/README.md

 use the pipeline M or M0.
 All forms of ADxx use the pipeline I. The two pipelines are independent in the two cores.
-According to the instruction pseudo-code in the [Arm Architecture Reference Manual](https://developer.arm.com/documentation/ddi0487/latest), MUL and UMULH do not use the carry of any other PSTATE flag.
+According to the instruction pseudo-code in the [Arm Architecture Reference Manual](https://developer.arm.com/documentation/ddi0487/latest), MUL and UMULH do not use the carry or any other PSTATE flag.

 Therefore, MUL/UMULH and ADCS are completely independent.

-This explains the performance boost on the Neoverse N1.
-A sequence of MUL and UMULH uses 1.085 nanosecond per instruction.
-After interleaving independent ADCS between MUL and UMUL, the mean instruction time drops to 0.501 nanosecond.
+Interleaving independent instructions explains the performance boost on the Neoverse N1, from 1.085 nanosecond per instruction down to 0.501.

-However... on the Neoverse V1, when we intersperse ADCS between MUL and UMULH, the mean time per instruction almost ***doubles*** (0.248 instead of 0.144).
+However... on the Neoverse V1, when we intersperse ADCS between MUL and UMULH, the mean time per instruction almost ***doubles*** (from 0.144 to 0.248 ns), instead of being _divided by two_ as on the Neoverse N1.

-Even though the interspersed ADCS use an independent pipeline and are very cheap (the latency of ADCS is only 1), the mean time per instruction in the sequence doubles.
+Interestingly, if we replace ADCS with ADD (no use of carry), the mean time per instruction drops to 0.092 (compared to 0.248 with ADCS and 0.144 with MUL).

-Additionally, if we replace ADCS with ADD (no use of carry), the mean time per instruction drops to 0.092 (compared to 0.248 with ADCS and 0.144 with MUL).
+Without using the carry, interleaving independent instructions reduces the mean instruction time by a third, an expected result.

-Consequently, on the Neoverse V1, it is safe to assume that the usage of the carry on addition (and maybe other instructions, still to be tested) has a nefarious impact on the instruction throughput, even though the other instructions execute on a distinct pipeline and do not use the carry.
+Consequently, on the Neoverse V1, it is safe to assume that the usage of the carry on addition (and maybe other instructions, still to be tested) has an unexpected impact on the instruction throughput, even though the other instructions execute on a distinct pipeline and do not use the carry.
 This is new and did not exist in the Neoverse N1.